arvchahal/DIT/README.md

 ## Testing
 # Unit Tests
-Unit testing can be run with the command `pytest -q`.
+Unit testing can be run with the command `pytest`.